Economía y Sociedad № 98

 As the wreck of the helicopter burned, everybody in Punta Arenas , and later in Argentina , got wind of the mysterious helicopter.
 I informed General Pinochet immediately.
 He then gave the pertinent instructions to deny all Chilean knowledge of this to our own Ministry of Foreign Affairs, and I was given a free hand to help the crew out of Chile.

 The crew was ordered through their own radio links to give themselves up at a clearly specified Chilean Air Force facility.
 We then put them on regular airline flights to the United Kingdom.

 At the end, I would like to mention another event of great consequences.
 At the very end of the Falklands War, on June 8th, two British attack transports, "Sir Gallahad" and "Sir Tristam", were attacked and destroyed by Argentinean fighter bombers with considerable loss of life.
 That day, after several months of continuous operation, our long-range radar had to be switched off for long-overdue maintenance.
 The Argentinean forces were then able to achieve a complete surprise attack.
 One can only speculate how the British Task Force would have fared, without the half-hour warnings on Argentinean air strikes provided by Chilean intelligence.

 As a final word, I would like to say that this co-operation has never been mentioned before, and it would have never been mentioned had it not been for the very unjust situation in which General Pinochet finds himself today in Britain.
 A country he helped in a time of need, and when no other Latin American country was willing to do anything in favour of the United Kingdom.

 Fernando Matthei Aubel

 Former General and Commander in Chief of the Chilean Air Force

 P.S.
-This book fully confirms the content of this Memorandum
+This recent book by Captain Sidney Edwards fully confirms the content of the Matthei Memorandum